tmcqueen-materials/kafkacrypto/README.md

 This in turn bumps the minimum python version required to 3.7.

-For raspberry pis and other devices not officially supported by liqoqs, the following may help:
+For manual installation, the following may help:
 ```
 sudo apt-get install cmake ninja-build git
 sudo pip3 install pytest pytest-xdist pyyaml